Geometric Tracking Control of Omnidirectional Multirotors for Aggressive Maneuvers: Conclusion and Future Work

-\section{CONCLUSION AND FUTURE WORK}
+Figure~\ref{fig6} illustrates the results.
+The baseline controller's position errors are due to rotor settling times.
+As the platform rotates, delayed rotor response redirects $m g \hat{\mathbf{z}}_I$ that was intended for gravity compensation.
+Consequently, this misalignment results in undesirable forces along the $\hat{\mathbf{x}}_I$-axis and $\hat{\mathbf{y}}_I$-axis, leading to the position error.
+In contrast, the proposed controller exhibited significantly smaller errors, effectively mitigating these undesirable effects by incorporating rotor dynamics into the control design.
+The robust tracking performance under frequently altered rotor directions indicates that our assumption for the negligible reversing delay for aggressive flights is valid.

+For the attitude controller, despite the aggressive rotational trajectory, the attitude error remained small, validating the $\mathbf{R}^T \mathbf{R}_d \approx \mathbf{I}$ approximation.
+The proposed controller improved the attitude RMSE by 11\%.
+The relatively modest improvement, compared to significantly impacted positional tracking, can be attributed to the inertia matrix $\mathbf{J}$ being nearly an identity matrix, which rendered the terms $\dot{\boldsymbol{\omega}} \times \mathbf{J}\boldsymbol{\omega} + \boldsymbol{\omega} \times \mathbf{J}\dot{\boldsymbol{\omega}}$ negligible.
+Furthermore, the complex trajectory triggering simultaneous rotation around all three axes distributed the control efforts, resulting in insufficient angular jerk in any single axis to prominently showcase the effects of rotor dynamics on the control system's performance.

+\section{Conclusion and Future Work}

-In this paper, a geometric tracking controller that uses thrust dynamics model to take rotor dynamics into account has been presented.
-The zero equilibrium of the tracking error dynamics is shown to be almost globally exponentially stable using the direct Lyapunov method.
-Additionally, the proposed controller's stability and tracking performance are confirmed in simulations.
-We conduct the single-axis force experiment with the omnidirectional multirotor and confirm the viability of the proposed controller to accommodate the rotor settling time.
+In this paper, we studied the problem of tracking control for omnidirectional multirotors performing aggressive maneuvers, where the rotor dynamics become significant.
+We designed a novel geometric controller by incorporating a thrust dynamics model for the rotor dynamics, which improves both the positional and rotational control of these systems.
+The zero equilibrium of the tracking error dynamics is shown to be almost globally exponentially stable using Lyapunov's direct method.
+Additionally, we validated the proposed controller's stability and tracking performance in three experiments that highlight different aspects of rotor dynamics' impact on the tracking control.

-For future work, the DCMD model can be utilized in the analysis to characterize the rotor dynamics more accurately than the current thrust model.
-In addition, a real-world omnidirectional flight experiment can be performed to further demonstrate the proposed controller's feasibility in practice.
+For future work, since the current design does not account for rotor saturation, it could be addressed via constrained least squares.
+While reversing delay is not considered in this work, its modeling is an interesting direction to explore, especially for bidirectional rotors.
+Additionally, integrating robust control mechanisms that adjust to changes in rotor characteristics and operational demands might improve the efficacy of the control system.